 An annual external examiner report is produced at the end of every academic year at levels 5, 6 and 7.
-These are made available to students through the Annual Monitoring Reports which are published online and are submitted to Programme Committees.
+These are made available to students through the Annual Monitoring Reports which are published online and are submitted to Course Panels.

-The Course Leader, in consultation with the Director of Content, is responsible for overseeing the academic delivery of the programme and ensuring that there is compliance with the University's Quality Assurance and Enhancement policies (Academic Regulations Handbook) and due consideration of the Learning, Teaching & Assessment Strategy.
-In these tasks, they are supported by the Academic and Student Registries.
+The Director of Content, in consultation with the Associate Provost, is responsible for overseeing the academic delivery of the programme and ensuring that there is compliance with the University's Quality Assurance and Enhancement policies (Academic Regulations) and due consideration of the Learning, Teaching & Assessment Strategy.
+In these tasks, they are supported by the Registry.